magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 ## A Note About Jython

 Under the hood, PySpigot utilizes Jython, a Java implementation of Python.
-The PySpigot jar file is quite large in comparison to other Spigot plugins because Jython (as well as its dependencies) are bundled into PySpigot.
+The PySpigot jar file is quite large in comparison to other Bukkit plugins because Jython (as well as its dependencies) are bundled into PySpigot.

 Jython is written such that scripts are compiled and interpreted entirely in Java.
 This means that scripts have native access to the entire Java class path at runtime, making it very easy to work with the Spigot API and other aspects of the server.
 Consider the following example: